 There is a growing gap between local living costs and creative wages in Buncombe County.
 On average, earnings for creative occupations in Buncombe County are 14% lower than the state average and 22% lower than the national average.
 Meanwhile, the cost of living index is now the highest in the state reaching 106 in 2020.
 See AAAC’s Creative Sector Earnings Report to learn more.

 Status Update: Committees are currently exploring a number of possible initiatives to help address this issue including pricing standards, employee benefits, and tax incentives for affordable artist housing and studio space.

 The City of Asheville’s Public Art Master Plan is 20 years old, and the Public Art & Cultural Commission (PACC) has stated that updating the master plan is one of their top priorities.
 The Asheville Area Arts Council supports this initiative and would like to see equitable creative placemaking incorporated into the plan to enhance community engagement and overall positive benefits as a result of the city’s Public Art Program.
 Taking an equitable creative placemaking approach to public art means “the strategic integration of arts, culture, and community-engaged design into comprehensive community planning and development.”

 Visit the City of Asheville’s Public Art Program page to view the current Public Art Master Plan.

-Status Update: There is currently a push for a cultural asset inventory for Buncombe County.
+Status Update: The Asheville Area Arts Council and Asheville Greenworks are currently co-leading the creation of a natural and cultural asset inventory for Buncombe County, which is slated to be completed in late spring 2023.
 This is an important first step to creating a more comprehensive cultural plan for Buncombe County.

 On July 27th, Asheville City Council passed a new Noise Ordinance which will go into effect on Sept 15th.
 It includes curfews, decibels levels, new enforcement staff, and the formation of a Noise Advisory Board.
 Learn More>>>